Silviculture

 Coppice with standards

-This traditional form of silviculture aimed to optimise output for local timber and fuel production, to help develop the industrial economy.
+Before the advent of modern forestry, coppice with standards was a widespread and traditional form of silviculture in England.
+It aimed to optimise output for local timber and fuel production, to help develop the industrial economy.
 The system involves “standards”, widely spaced trees being grown for sawlogs on a long rotation.
 These are amongst a matrix of coppice stools, which are cut on relatively short periodic cycles, depending on species and intended use.
-For example hazel may be cut every 7 years, whereas ash or field maple could be cut every 15 to 25 years.
+For example hazel may be cut every 3 to 7 years, whereas ash, chestnut, hornbeam or field maple could be cut say every 20 to 30 years.
+This rotation length could depend on the size of the timber required, the size of the compartments designed in the woodland holding, or perhaps the type of equipment expected to be in use for operations.

 Why is it a good system?